eacheriegate/DEVELOP_summer2023/README.md

-# DEVELOP Summer 2023 - NASA JPL
+# Investigating Ghost Forest Development with Satellite Imagery - NASA JPL

-Code from DEVELOP 2023 summer project at NASA JPL, "Investigating the Development of Ghost Forests Due to Saltwater Intrusion along the Savannah River, Georgia Coastline of the United States."
+Code from a DEVELOP 2023 summer project at NASA JPL, "Investigating the Development of Ghost Forests Due to Saltwater Intrusion along the Savannah River, Georgia Coastline of the United States."

 ## Overview